xin-hedera/hedera-mirror-node/docs/monitor/README.md

 # Monitor

-The monitor verifies end-to-end functionality of the Hedera network and generates metrics from the results.
+The monitor verifies end-to-end functionality of the network and generates metrics from the results.
 It supports both publishing transactions to HAPI and subscribing to the mirror node API.
 Configuration is flexible and declarative, allowing one to express a mixture of transactions and their expected publish rates, and the tool will do its best to make it so.
 By default, the monitor is already set up with a basic scenario that creates a topic, submits a message